percona/pmm-doc/docs/using/alerting.md

 You can choose from a variety of contact points, including Slack, email, webhooks, PagerDuty, and more.

 - **Notification policies**: determine how Grafana alerts are routed to contact points by setting where, when, and how to send notifications.
-For example, you might specify a limit for the number of times a notification is sent during a certain time period.
+For example, you might specify a limit for the number of times a notification is sent during a certain period.
 This helps ensure that you don't spam your Slack channel with too many notifications about the same issue.

 ## Create a Percona templated alert
 This topic focuses on creating an alert rule based on PMM templates.
 For information on working with the other alert types, check the Grafana documentation on [Grafana Labs](https://grafana.com/docs/grafana/latest/alerting/).